-If you create any type of trust, but won’t or can’t serve as the trustee, you’ll need to decide whom to appoint.
-Trustees have a lot of authority over the money and property in a trust, so you should always choose someone in whom you have great confidence.
-In the event the trustee proves unable to handle the responsibilities, you or the trust beneficiaries have the legal option to remove the trustee and seek to recover any damages caused by the trustee.
+When you create a trust, you'll need to decide who will be trustee when or if you cannot do the job yourself.
+Trustees have a great deal of authority over the money and property in a trust, so you should choose someone in whom you have great confidence.
+In the event the trustee proves unable to handle the responsibilities, you or the trust beneficiaries have will be able to remove the trustee and seek to recover any damages he or she caused.

 Trustees Should Be Comfortable With Numbers

-State laws prevent a trustee from administering a trust in a way that doesn’t serve the best interests of the beneficiaries.
+State laws require a trustee to administer a trust in the best interests of the beneficiaries.
 Trustees who fail to exercise beneficiary loyalty in every decision they make can be subject to adverse legal consequences.
-For example, a trustee who stands to gain more from a trust transaction than the beneficiaries do is in breach of the duty of loyalty – and can be financially liable.
+For example, a trustee who stands to gain more from a trust transaction than the beneficiaries do is in breach of the duty of loyalty - and can be financially liable.

 Beneficiaries Can Have a Trustee Removed